nataliethenerd/GameBoy-directionPCBs/README.md

 # GameBoy direction PCBs
 Direction PCBs for the Game Boy line.
 These are common ground PCBs that can be used to create mods inside the various Game Boy Shells.
+Open source, do whatever you want to do with these!
+But dont use it to make a submersible controller...

 ### Navigating this repo
 Each folder includes the gerber files, and also all the KiCad files for the boards.